 When the state makes access to the limited liability form easy and inexpensive, it signals that it is encouraging risk-taking.
 The regulation of limited liability may more broadly signal other aspects of a state's regulatory attitude toward business formation.
 Since entrepreneurs starting new businesses often are asked to sign personal guarantees in order to obtain credit, insulation from personal liability is only modestly important.
-Instead, it is the de-stigmatizing effects of the state liberalization of the corporate form that matter.
+Instead, it is the de-stigmatizing effects of state liberalization of the corporate form that matter.

-Since it is so easy for the state to enact the legislation necessary to facilitate the formation of limited liability forms of business organization, we consider why certain countries, particularly those in the Middle East, have not done so.
-Here we turn to the economic theories of politics, particularly public choice and social choice theory,to show that, under certain conditions prevalent in Middle Eastern politics, it would be irrational for the ruling coalitions to encourage small business entrepreneurship.
-These theories demonstrate that increasing the number of small businesses will lead to a rise in the middle class, which in turn will lead to destabilizing pressures for democratic reforms.
-In addition, new business will bring increased competition to the existing firms that are, by definition, providing political support to the incumbent ruling class.
+It is easy for the state to draft legislation that would facilitate the formation of limited liability forms of business organization.
+The World Bank and other funders want these reforms.5 Many Middle Eastern countries, however, have steadfastly resisted efforts at substantive reform and still place substantial roadblocks in the path of small-business creation.
+This paper considers the causes of this resistance.
+It uses economic theories of politics, particularly public choice and social choice theory, to show that, under certain conditions prevalent in Middle Eastern politics, it would be irrational for the ruling coalitions to encourage small-business entrepreneurship.
+These theories demonstrate that increasing the number of small businesses would lead to a rise in the middle class, which in turn would create destabilizing pressures for democratic reforms.
+In addition, new business would bring increased competition to the existing firms that, by definition, provide political support to the incumbent ruling class.

-Finally, we argue that simplifying the process of forming new businesses will require depoliticization of the process.
-Depoliticization, in turn, will lead to a diminution in the demand for the services of incumbent government bureaucrats, thereby leading to a reduction in the ability of the incumbent ruling coalition to extract rents from supplicants.
+Finally, this paper argues that simplifying the process of forming new businesses will require depoliticization of the process.
+Depoliticization, in turn, will lead to a diminution in the demand for the services of incumbent government bureaucrats, thereby resulting in a reduction in the ability of the incumbent ruling coalition to extract rents from citizens.

-In this Article we also consider, and reject, the rationales for underdevelopment in the Middle East contained in what currently passes for conventional wisdom.
-It has been asserted that underdevelopment in the Middle East is attributable to the pathological nature of certain Middle Eastern institutions, particularly: (1) the Islamic law of inheritance, which is said to have inhibited capital accumulation; (2) the strict individualism of Islamic law, which is said to have prevented the rise of the corporate form; and (3) the waqf, Islam's trust vehicle, which, it has been argued, locked wealth into inefficient institutional arrangements that could not evolve over time.4 It is wrong, in our view, to blame the lack of development in the Middle East on these institutional characteristics.
+The analysis herein will also consider, and reject, the rationales for underdevelopment in the Middle East contained in what currently passes for conventional wisdom.
+It has been asserted that underdevelopment in the Middle East is attributable to the obsolescent nature of certain Middle Eastern institutions, particularly: (1) the Islamic law of inheritance, which is said to have inhibited capital accumulation; (2) the strict individualism of Islamic law, which is said to have prevented the rise of the corporate form; and (3) the waqf, Islam's trust vehicle, which, it has been argued, has locked wealth into inefficient institutional arrangements that cannot evolve over time.6 It is wrong, in our view, to blame the lack of development in the Middle East on these institutional characteristics.

 Significantly, each of these institutions was, in all likelihood, efficient when it was first introduced.
 In fact, all of these arrangements could easily be cited as reasons for economic growth and development, rather than as reasons for economic stagnation, had history turned out differently.
 Thus, they are not the cause of the region's lack of development.
-Instead, we will argue that the lack of development in the Middle East is attributable to a lack of incentives to implement economic liberalization, not because of religious or cultural impediments to development.
+Instead, the lack of development in the Middle East is attributable to an absence of incentives to implement economic liberalization, not to religious or cultural impediments to development.